John Papas

-John Papas is a former American football coach.
+John Papas is an American former football coach.
 He was the head football coach at Buckingham Browne & Nichols School, a private school in Cambridge, Massachusetts, from 2003 to 2013.
 He also was an assistant coach at Harvard University, Bentley University, and Tufts University.
 He was the first head football coach at Mount Ida College, serving for one season in 1999.
-He is the founder of the Elite Football Clinics, LLC.
+He is the founder of the Elite Football Clinics, LLC and Premier Football Consulting, LLC.

 Early life

 In his youth, Papas played for the football team, the Red Raiders, at Watertown High School in Watertown, Massachusetts.
 He played college football at Springfield College in Springfield, Massachusetts, lettering for four years as a tight end.
 He received Eastern College Athletic Conference weekly honors three times his senior year.

 Coaching career

 Bentley, Harvard and Tufts

 Papas was an assistant coach at Bentley University (1992-1996), Harvard University (1997) and Tufts University (1998, 2000-2002).
 While at Bentley, Papas was the recruiting coordinator, special teams coordinator and eventually the associate head coach.
-Those teams had great success, including from 1993-95, when the Falcons won 30 straight, the longest winning streak in the country at that time and the second longest streak by a New England team in the last 100 years.
+Those teams had great success, including from 1993 to 1995, when the Falcons won 30 straight, the longest winning streak in the country at that time and the second longest streak by a New England team in the last 100 years.
 While at Harvard in 1997 as the wide receiver coach, the Crimson won the 1997 Ivy League Title.
 As the special teams coordinator at Tufts, the Jumbos compiled a 18-14 record, including a 7-1 finish in 1998.